 One-size-fits-all incentives run the risk of making your customers feel like they’re just another number in your program.
 Personalized incentives indicate that you care about each individual customer and want to provide the reward they’ll value most.

-Intention is crucial when it comes to building customer loyalty.
+Intent is crucial when it comes to building customer loyalty.
 Before you implement any of the above strategies, ask yourself: am I really trying to help and show appreciation for my customers?
 Or, is my only motive to convince them to keep making purchases?

 If you have an ulterior motive, your customers will recognize it.
 Don’t look for ways to trick your customers into sticking around; invest in genuine methods to improve their customer experience and make them feel valued.
 Establish a brand that places the customer’s satisfaction above all else, and you’ll be sure to consistently build customer loyalty.
 For more on topics related customer relationships, learn about the future trends in CRM.